seborama/govcr/README.md

 Note:

 We use a "relaxed" request matcher because `example.com` injects an "`Age`" header that varies per-request.
-Without a mutator, govcr's default strict matcher would not match the track on the cassette and keep sending live requests (and record them to the cassette).
+Without a mutator, **govcr**'s default strict matcher would not match the track on the cassette and keep sending live requests (and record them to the cassette).

 ## Install